Narragansett people: 20th century

-The Naragansetts lost control of much of their tribal lands during the state's late 19th-century detribalization, but they kept a group identity.
+The Narragansetts lost control of much of their tribal lands during the state's late 19th-century detribalization, but they kept a group identity.
 The tribe incorporated in 1900 and built their longhouse in 1940 as a traditional place for gatherings and ceremonies.

 In the late 20th century, they took action to have more control over their future.
 They regained 1800 acre of their land in 1978, and gained federal recognition as a tribe in 1983.
 According to tribal rolls, there are approximately 2,400 members of the Narragansett Tribe today.
 Like most Americans, they have mixed ancestry, with descent from the Narragansetts and other tribes of the New England area, as well as Europeans and Africans.